NotMyMajor/NMM-Compliment-Poster/README.md

 - I'll leave the actual python code in this repository, but it's really just there if you want to mess around with it.

 - The installer will NOT generate a desktop shortcut automatically so please make sure to go to the installation path and make a desktop shortcut if you want one.
 The default installation path is under C://Program Files (x86)/NMMComplimentPoster.
 Just navigate to that folder and right click the application file and select send to desktop (shortcut).
+There are a lot of files in that folder!
+I promise that the application file (it should be a .exe file) is somewhere in there!

 - Your browser and computer will both probably try to warn you that the installer is not to be trusted.
 Yes I am not a known app publisher.
 No my installer will not kill your computer.
 I promise.